Broome A.S. Rules

 be discriminated against because of these factors.

-4. Members may apply to the Secretary or Senior Water Officer
+4. Members may apply to Members of the committee for

-for permission to take a guest.
+permission to take a guest.
 Permission must be obtained in writing.
-One ticket only per occasion will be issued
+One ticket only per occasion will be issued and

-and no member can apply for more than two tickets per season.
-Seven day guest tickets are available at £10 (£5
+no member can apply for more than two tickets per season.
+Seven day guest tickets are available at £10 or

 5. Except on Amalgamated Waters, a